Freephone: 0508 650 200

 Open Polytechnic Academic Statute (PDF, opens in a new window)

 All programmes offered by Open Polytechnic are governed by the Academic Statute.
 The details of the structure of the programme and specific requirements for entry and completion are on the web page for each programme.

 For detailed information about the academic regulations relating to assessment, refer to the Academic Statute.

-Open Polytechnic has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International Students.
+Open Polytechnic has agreed to observe and be bound by the Education (Pastoral Care of International Students) Code of Practice 2016.
 A PDF copy of the code can be downloaded from the link below.
 Copies of the Code are also available from the New Zealand Qualifications Authority (NZQA) website.